tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LP_Ins_Groupby.md

 Navigate to the Unit 4.2 slides, and provide a brief overview of the `groupby` function.

-* Indicate that the `groupby` function is used to group values in a Series.
-This allows for data to be consolidated and summarized.
+* A common technique with data analysis is to summarize data by grouping similar values.
+An example of this might be to group sales data by country, or in our case, we may want to group the data by the stock ticker and count, sum, or average the results per stock.

 * The `groupby` function operates by segmenting a dataset into groups.
 Once the groups are created, a function or operation can be executed against each group (i.e. addition).
 The results for each group are then combined together to create the final output.